Car meets in Montreal, QC

 Montréal has serious enthusiasts, loud summers, and a winter that makes everyone plan ahead.
 This page is the public-only version: how to find the calmer meets, what to expect, and how to keep it respectful so it keeps happening.

-This website isn’t a live listing.
+This website is not a live listing.
 Event discovery and participation happen in the Drivurs app.

-Public-only guidance — we never share private meetup pins or exact lot-drop locations.
+Public-only guidance.
+Drivurs never shares private meetup pins or exact lot-drop locations.

-No app?
+No app yet?
 Scroll for the public-only checklist.

 Car meets today in Montreal — checklist

-Use the app for nearby discovery and event details (and RSVP/Interested when enabled).
+Use the app for nearby discovery and event details, plus RSVP or Interested states when available.
 This page is guidance, not a live listing.

 Quick facts